Zu1p0/SMG-game/README.md

-# 3D-Scary-Maze-Game
+# the SMG game
-A 3-dimension Scary Maze Game in python with ursina.
+A 3-dimension maze game in python with ursina engine.
 In development...